 How You Will Benefit

-This two-day hands-on workshop will help you put your health care knowledge and navigation skills into practice.
+This two-day course will help you put your health care knowledge and navigation skills into practice.
 The course will provide you with a model to navigate the complex health care system, design your plan to implement fundamental navigation skills, and develop the framework to manage the relationship with patients from start to finish.

 The workshop will reinforce the confidence and skills necessary to act as an effective liaison between patients and health care professionals.
 By engaging in discussion of real-world scenarios, participants will have the opportunity to exchange ideas around the patient experience, and better recognize patient needs and priorities, as well as the challenges of the real-world healthcare systems.